 On February 3, 2018, the six-day Trauma and Emergency Management training workshop held at the Mae Tao Clinic in Mae Sot, Thailand, successfully drew to a close.
-The workshop was attended by 33 medics from 15 clinics serving conflict affected, underserved and hard-to-reach communities in southeast Myanmar where access to medical care for traumatic injuries is limited and landmine contamination remains high.
+The workshop was attended by 33 medics from 15 clinics serving conflict affected, under-served and hard-to-reach communities in southeast Myanmar where access to medical care for traumatic injuries is limited and landmine contamination remains high.
 This was the 19th consecutive year that this workshop has been held.

 The workshop was led by a volunteer team of U.S. and Australian medical personnel, including Emergency Medicine physicians and nurses, in partnership with senior medics from the Karen Department of Health and Welfare (KDHW).
 The workshop was supported by Community Partners International (CPI) and Medical Teams International (MTI).

-During the workshop, the medics learned how to manage patients with major and minor traumatic injury and emergency medical illnesses using frameworks and techniques specifically tailored to the remote and low-resource context in which they operate.
+During the workshop, the medics learned how to manage patients with major and minor traumatic injuries and emergency medical illnesses using frameworks and techniques specifically tailored to the remote and low-resource context in which they operate.

-Training sessions covered a range of key topics including: anatomy and physiology; patient examination; antibiotic use; causes, identification and treatment of shock; childhood disease including neonatal sepsis, meningitis, and abdominal causes of infection in a pediatric patient; anesthesia; suturing and wound management; management of traumatic injuries in pregnant patients; assessment of pregnant patients and management of normal and traumatic childbirth; identification and treatment of infections; IV and fluids administration; splinting; chest tubes and creation of surgical airways; bleeding control; assessment of limb injuries; surgical practice; causes and treatment of abdominal pain and diarrhea; rehabilitation and nutrition; and disaster and mass casualty management.
+Training sessions covered a range of key topics including anatomy and physiology; patient examination; antibiotic use; causes, identification, and treatment of shock; childhood disease including neonatal sepsis, meningitis, and abdominal causes of infection in a pediatric patient; anesthesia; suturing and wound management; management of traumatic injuries in pregnant patients; assessment of pregnant patients and management of normal and traumatic childbirth; identification and treatment of infections; IV and fluids administration; splinting; chest tubes and creation of surgical airways; bleeding control; assessment of limb injuries; surgical practice; causes and treatment of abdominal pain and diarrhea; rehabilitation and nutrition; and disaster and mass casualty management.

-At the close of the workshop, medics were provided with a range of supplies supported by Community Partners International (CPI), Medical Teams International (MTI) and Hands of Hope, including Gigli saws, scalpels, blades, curved Kelly clamps, bandage scissors, suture material, syringes, hemostats, stethoscopes, gloves, cast padding, plaster of Paris, and bandages.
+At the close of the workshop, medics were provided with a range of supplies supported by Community Partners International (CPI), Medical Teams International (MTI), and Hands of Hope, including Gigli saws, scalpels, blades, curved Kelly clamps, bandage scissors, suture material, syringes, hemostats, stethoscopes, gloves, cast padding, plaster of Paris, and bandages.

-They will now return to their communities to continue their valuable work helping to save the lives of people with traumatic injuries and emergency illnesses in conflict-affected and hard-to reach areas of southeast Myanmar.
+They will now return to their communities to continue their valuable work helping to save the lives of people with traumatic injuries and emergency illnesses in conflict-affected and hard-to-reach areas of southeast Myanmar.